SammyGIS/uber-data-analytics-and-etl/README.md

 ## Data Model
 <img src="data_model.jpeg">

+## Star Schema for Data Warehouse

+In our data warehouse, we have designed a star schema to efficiently organize and query our raw datasets.
+The schema comprises a central fact table surrounded by dimension tables that provide contextual information.

+### Dimension Tables:
+* datetime_dim
+This dimension table dissects pickup and drop-off times into finer components, making it easier for querying.
+It includes attributes such as day, hour, year, and more, enhancing the granularity of time-related analyses.

+* passenger_count_dim
+Capturing the total number of passengers per trip along with a unique identifier, this dimension table facilitates comprehensive analysis of passenger-related metrics.

+* trip_distance_dim
+Storing the distance covered in each trip along with the corresponding trip ID, this dimension table aids in understanding and analyzing trip distances within the dataset.

+* rate_code_dim
+This dimension table converts numerical rate codes into meaningful rates as per the data dictionary, providing a more interpretable representation for rate-related analyses.

+* pickup_location_dim
+Containing the latitude and longitude of the pickup locations along with unique IDs, this dimension table assists in spatial analysis and geographical insights related to the pickup points.

+* dropoff_location_dim
+Similar to the pickup location dimension, this table stores the latitude and longitude of drop-off locations, enhancing our ability to analyze and visualize drop-off patterns.

+* payment_type_dim : This dimension table translates payment type codes into their corresponding meanings, as per the data dictionary, making payment-related analyses more interpretable.

+#### Fact Table
+In the process of augmenting our analytical capabilities, the integration of dimension tables with the central fact table has been orchestrated through a series of left join operations.
+The pivotal entity in this schema, the fact_table, encapsulates vital metrics such as amounts and listed prices corresponding to each recorded trip.

 ## References
 The project is inspired by insights from external sources.
 Check out the [Video Link](https://youtu.be/WpQECq5Hx9g) for more details.